jashmenn/ssimilarity/README.md

 ### What this is

-Runs a distributed computation of the cosine distance of the item-vectors of a user-item matrix.
+Runs a distributed computation of the cosine similarity of the item-vectors in a user-item matrix.
 This value can be used as the basis for an item-based recommendation system.